mwambajoakim/alx-low_level_programming/0x0A-argc_argv/README.md

 - If you rename the program, it will print the new name, without having to compile it again
 - The path has not been removed before the name of the program

+## 01 - This program prints the number of arguments passed into it.
+- The program prints a number, followed by a new line